USCMediaImpact/mip-dashboard/details.md

 │   │   └── User.php
 │   └── Providers
 │       ├── AuthServiceProvider.php
-> Regist Admin Role and SuperAdmin Role here
+> Register Admin Role and SuperAdmin Role here

 ├── background
-> these are Python backgournd corn job code
+> These are Python background cron jobs and related code.

 │   ├── analyticsClient.py
-> get GA data helper function
+> This calls GA data helper function

 │   ├── app.yaml
 │   ├── appengine_config.py
 │   ├── bigQueryClient.py
-> get big query helper function now have issue for get too many result. e.g. SCPR data stories. some week have 50000+ records. will make corn job crash.
+> This calls big query helper function.
+One area to improve is where the weekly stories data has too many records for the cron job. e.g. SCPR data stories. some week have 50000+ records. might make the cron job crash, so this should be refactored.

 │   ├── cloudStorage.py
 > access google cloud storage helper functions